 Application.
 Specifically, the Coast Guard introduced evidence which established Respondent voluntarily surrendered his MMD to the Coast Guard in 1996.
 (Gov't Ex.
 9).
 At that time, Respondent was under investigation by the Coast Guard for use of dangerous drugs.
 (Id.).
 Respondent elected to voluntarily surrender his MMD instead of requesting a hearing.
 (Id.).
 However, in Section III of the April 16, 2008 Application, Respondent answered "no" to the question of "[h]ave you ever had any Coast Guard license or document held by you revoked, suspended or voluntarily surrendered?
 (If yes, attach statement)."
 (Gov't Ex.
 4 - emphasis in original).
-At the end of Section III the applicant is required to sign the application and acknowledge that a false statement is grounds for denial of the application as well as criminal prosecution and financial penalty.
-(Id.).
-Section VI of the Application contained a specific warning against making false statements on the Application and notified Respondent that any false statement is a violation of U.S. Criminal Code at 18 U.S.C.
+At the end of Section III the applicant is required to sign the application and acknowledge that a false statement is grounds for denial of the application contained a specific warning against making false statements on the Application and notified Respondent that any false statement is a violation of U.S. Criminal Code at 18 U.S.C.
 1001.
 (Id.).
 Respondent signed the Application and acknowledged he understood that any false statement on the Application was a violation of the U.S. Criminal Code.
 (Id.).